chrisbroski/goal-math/essay2.md

 The final value is simply the aggregate pleasure minus the aggregate pain.

     feelings = pleasure - pain

-#### Virtual Subjective Senses

-We can give our creature the ability to judge longer term repercussions of its actions by associating objective situations with the subjective senses experienced after the action is performed.
-For example, it is possible to get positive results from acting on situations when sensor A is true, but never when it is false.
-Our creature should be able to have positive feelings when experiencing situations with objective sensor A is true.
-It should not be as strong as the actual result of the eventual action, so it should be dampened a little.

-    Situation	VSS
-      0, 0	   0.0090
-      0, 1	   0.0101
-      1, 0	   0.0233
-      1, 1	   0.0337

-But how would this affect our creature's behavior?
-It would not, in its current state, so let's make action X do something a little more useful.
-We'll need to cause it to have an effect on it environment.
-We'll give action X the ability to increase the odds that the next situation will have a sensor A value of true if the current situation sensor B is true and action X parameter is >= 1.0.
-The subjective senses for performing action X will be the same, but if we wait to tune action parameters until we see what sort of situation results after the action is performed, we can tack on the virtual subjective sense as well.

 #### Process of Emotional Desire